Type to search

 Price: ⭐ ⭐ ⭐ ⭐

-The Audio Technica Pro 42 Boundary microphone is a very popular model that is multifaceted and incredibly reliable.
-The mic has a cardioid polar pattern and wide-range condenser element with a low-mass diaphragm for superior performance, with self-contained electronics.
+From one of the best audio equipment brands around, the PRO 44 is a very popular pressure zone mic that is multifaceted and incredibly reliable.
+The mic has a cardioid polar pattern and wide-scope condenser element with a low-mass diaphragm for superior performance, with self-contained electronics.

-This Audio Technica boundary microphone has a rugged design and reliable construction as well.
-With a wide frequency response, the small diaphragm of the mic allows the microphone to produce crisp and clear audio quality, perfect for professional meetings, conference rooms, and even instrumental recordings.
+This mic also has a rugged design and reliable construction as well.
+With a wide frequency response, the small diaphragm of the mic allows it to produce crisp and clear audio quality, perfect for professional meetings, conference halls, and even instrumental recordings.

-For an all-around mic, this is the best boundary mic you could get your hands on in the microphone industry.
+For an all-around mic, this is the best pressure zone mic you could get your hands on in the industry.

 ProsCons